Where do consultants work?

 Consultants are hired by organizations when they need additional personnel for a particular project, need expertise to solve a specific problem, need outside perspectives, or other reasons.
 Consulting firms exist in different types:

-• national general management firms like Accenture, Bain & Company, Mckinsey, and Booz-Allen; these are sometimes referred to as the “bulge bracket”
+• international management consulting and strategy firms like Accenture, Bain & Company, Mckinsey, and Booz-Allen

 • accounting firms with consulting divisions like Deloitte & Touche PricewaterhouseCoopers, and Ernst & Young

 • functionally specialized firms

 • public sector firms, specializing in work with government, universities, and hospitals

 • independent practitioners

 • specialty firms outside of business that may focus on fashion, health, or other areas

 Julia Flanders, a post-academic consultant working for Brown University, describes the work this way: “A typical situation for a consultant is to be asked for help addressing what is taken to be a small practical problem.
 In the process of learning the context for addressing this problem, the consultant and client discover that in fact the practical problem arises from a deeper set of issues which had not been fully analysed or understood, because the client was too close to them (or lacked the perspective) to see them.”
 For those who enjoy research, working on projects, and helping to solve problems, consulting work can be very rewarding.